pombase/website/src/docs/documentation/gene-page-protein-features.md

-## Gene page: Protein features
+## Gene page: Protein domains and properties

-Gene pages for protein-coding genes have a section describing protein features.
+Gene pages for protein-coding genes have a section describing protein domains and properties.
 Also see the [Modifications](/documentation/gene-page-modifications) documentation.

 ![gene page protein features](assets/gene_page_protein_features.png){width="800"}